 In 1908, De Valera joined the Gaelic League (Conradh na Gaeilge) and this is where he was introduced to Sinéad Flanagan who in 1910 was to become his wife.
 The couple went on to have four sons and two daughters.

 Éamon de Valera & the 1916 Easter Rebellion

-In 1913, De Valera joined the Irish Volunteers and he participated in the Howth gun running incident in 1914.
+In 1913, De Valera joined the Irish Volunteers and he participated in the Howth gun-running incident in 1914.
 He was sworn into the Irish Republican Brotherhood, that secret inner grouping which controlled the Volunteers.
-As a member of the IRB he became privy to the planning for an uprising.
+As a member of the IRB, he became privy to the planning for an uprising.
 When the uprising finally took place in Dublin, on Easter Morning 24th April 1916, De Valera was Commandant in charge of the rebels in Boland’s Mill in Grand Canal Street.
-He held the distinctions of being the last commandant to surrender to the British and also to being the only one not executed by them.
+He held the distinctions of being the last commandant to surrender to the British and also to be the only one not executed by them.
 It is thought that the British General Maxwell let him live because he was an American citizen, but so also was Tom Clarke who had been executed.
 It may have been that the American Ambassador had brought pressure to bear and also the fact that the British had very little information on De Valera.
 Whatever the reason De Valera was sent imprisoned in England and later released in an amnesty in June 1917.

 A move into politics